-[Warning: This story contains spoilers from the premiere episode of Ben and Lauren: Happily Ever After?]
+[Warning: This story contains spoilers from the premiere episode of Ben & Lauren: Happily Ever After?]

-Ben Higgins and his fiancee Lauren Bushnell returned to the Bachelor spotlight with the launch of their Freeform spinoff series Tuesday night - and so did the topic of Ben's ex, runner-up and recent Bachelorette JoJo Fletcher.
+Ben Higgins and his fiancee, Lauren Bushnell, returned to the Bachelor spotlight with the launch of their Freeform spinoff series Tuesday night - and so did the topic of Ben's ex, runner-up and recent Bachelorette star JoJo Fletcher.

-The premiere of Ben and Lauren: Happily Ever After? opened 10 months after season 20 of The Bachelor, which saw the pair get engaged in a fairytale reality-TV conclusion.
-Lauren and Ben are now living together in Ben's hometown of Denver, Colo., yet they can't escape the other woman who also stole Ben's heart.
+The premiere of Ben & Lauren: Happily Ever After? opened 10 months after season 20 of The Bachelor, which saw the couple get engaged in a fairy-tale reality TV conclusion.
+Lauren and Ben are now living together in Ben's hometown of Denver, yet they can't escape the other woman who also stole Ben's heart.
 (In a Bachelor first, Ben told both women he loved them.)
 Now, with JoJo's season of The Bachelorette airing on TV, the newly engaged pair is shown reliving the awkward love triangle.

 When your ex isn't clapping for your happiness #TheBachelorette #THRose pic.twitter.com/SwfUgVXlSS